 be able to analyse and interpret spectroscopic data collected by the methods discussed in the course.

 be able to solve problems related to the structure, purity and concentration of chemicals and to study molecular interactions by choosing suitable spectroscopic methods and interpreting corresponding data.

 General aspects of spectroscopy, instrumental aspects of specific spectroscopic techniques, applications of molecular symmetry in spectroscopy.
-Fundamentals and applications of the following methods: Electronic absorption and emission spectroscopy of atoms and molecules,circular dichroism spectroscopy, IR spectroscopy, light scattering and Raman spectroscopy, NMR spectroscopy, EPR spectroscopy, X-ray spectroscopy, Mössbauer spectroscopy, spectroscopy on surfaces.
+Fundamentals and applications of the following methods: Electronic absorption and emission spectroscopy of atoms and molecules, IR spectroscopy, Light scattering and Raman spectroscopy, X-ray spectroscopy, NMR spectroscopy, EPR spectroscopy.

-Written and/or oral test at the end of the course and/or during the course and corresponds to 6 credits. the laboratory work corresponds to 4 credits.
+Written test at the end of the course corresponds to 6 credits. the laboratory work/project corresponds to 4 credits.
 The final grade is weighted.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.